2 Effecting Global Change

 2.6 Ethics in Professional Leadership

 The American Society of Civil Engineers and the Construction Management Association of America each have professional codes of ethics that their members are expected to follow.
 Members of the profession that violate these codes can face professional sanction, and in some cases criminal prosecution.
+While every professional society’s ethics codes are different, common elements of professional ethics codes include elements such as:

 - Prioritize the public’s safety